fleetdm/fleet/handbook/security-awareness/2022-05-security-awareness-slides.md

 ## Working from shady networks and cool locations

 * We assume all networks are shady.
-* Fleet enrolled laptops have firewalls configured + the protocols we use are encrypted and can be used on public Wi-Fi.
+* Fleet enrolled laptops have firewalls configured, + the protocols we use are encrypted and can be used on public Wi-Fi.

 ## Installing apps